medic/cht-core/README.md

 For more information about the format of docs in the database, see [Database Schema](https://docs.communityhealthtoolkit.org/core/overview/db-schema/).
 For more information about the SMS exchange protocol between webapp and gateway, see [Message States](https://docs.communityhealthtoolkit.org/apps/guides/messaging/sms-states/).

+## Key Features

+ Scalable Digital Health Apps : Quickly build full-featured, scalable apps for community health workers.
+ Team-Based Healthcare : Supports SMS and mobile apps for data submission, with web interfaces for viewing and exporting.
+ Mobile-First Design : Fully responsive web apps optimized for mobile devices.
+ Localization Support : Works with any written language for global accessibility.
+ Flexible Deployment : Install locally or in the cloud using Docker containers.
+ Comprehensive Architecture : Handles complex health system roles, reporting, and workflows.

 ## Using the Core Framework

 If you are a developer looking to contribute to the Core Framework itself, you should follow the [development setup instructions](./DEVELOPMENT.md).